 Right to be forgotten in case of cancer

-In 2021, the European Commission adopted a “Europe’s Beating Cancer Plan” and in May 2022 followed up with a study on the access to financial products for persons with a history of cancer, the so-called ‘right to be forgotten', in the EU.
+In 2021, the European Commission adopted a “Europe’s Beating Cancer Plan” and in May 2022 followed up with a study on the access to financial products for persons with a history of cancer, the so-called "right to be forgotten", in the EU.
 The Cancer Plan stated that a stakeholder dialogue should be established to develop a code of conduct to ensure that cancer treatment developments are reflected in the business practices of financial services providers.

 In parallel, the European Parliament also published an “own-initiative report” on this issue: “Strengthening Europe in the fight against cancer”.
 This stated that “by 2025, at the latest, all Member States should guarantee the right to be forgotten” to patients who have survived cancer (10 years after the end of their treatment, and up to five years after the end of treatment for patients whose diagnosis was made before the age of 18) and that this right should be embedded in the relevant EU legislation.

-Intermediaries are always looking for the best solutions for their clients and in certain countries, intermediary associations have set up mechanisms to support this, for example, in Ireland, there is a dedicated page on the website of Brokers Ireland, referring to specialised intermediaries.
+Intermediaries are always looking for the best solutions for their clients and in certain countries, intermediary associations have set up mechanisms to support this.
+For example, in Ireland, there is a dedicated page on the website of Brokers Ireland, referring to specialised intermediaries.

 Taxation